PAlexcom/mrda-lang/README.md

 Sca Language
 =================
-Project created during my Master's Degree in Computer Science for the _Languages and Compilers_ class, with Tommaso Vuaran, Andrea De Luca.
+Project created during my Master's Degree in Computer Science for the _Languages and Compilers_ class.

-_(please do not judge the code quality, it was written in rush and hurry)_
+_(please do not judge the code quality, it was written in 1 week of rush and hurry)_

 -----------------